FlindersFAME/flindersfame.github.io/Metagenomes/respiratory/index.md

 ### Access to the data for scientists

-{% for post in site.categories.RRR2 limit:10 %}
+{% for post in site.categories.metagenomes.respiratory limit:10 %}
   {% include archive-single.html type=entries_layout %}
 {% endfor %}